 - We advised a group of dedicated Denver residents in connection with the creation of the Downtown Denver Expeditionary School (DDES), an expeditionary learning charter school to serve those who live and work in downtown Denver.
 We counseled DDES with respect to its formation, governing documents and policies, establishment of a board, and initial personnel and startup issues to ensure it retains the flexibility to operate effectively while complying with numerous legal requirements.

-Our lawyers are also actively involved in the community, serving on a number of civic and charitable boards, including Auraria Higher Education Center, Children’s Hospital Foundation, Children’s Museum of Denver, CoverColorado, Denver Metro Chamber of Commerce, Downtown Denver, Inc., Excelsior Youth Foundation, Girl Scouts of Colorado, Institute for Environmental Solutions, Women’s Bean Project, and Young Professional Committee. .
+Our lawyers are actively involved in the community, serving on a number of civic and charitable boards, including Auraria Higher Education Center, Children’s Hospital Foundation, Children’s Museum of Denver, CoverColorado, Denver Metro Chamber of Commerce, Downtown Denver, Inc., Excelsior Youth Foundation, Girl Scouts of Colorado, Institute for Environmental Solutions, Women’s Bean Project, and Young Professional Committee. .

 The firm also sponsors and supports the participation of lawyers and staff in charitable activities and community events.
 These range from providing holiday gifts to families in need to participating in facility improvement projects for local organizations.